MicrosoftDocs/SupportArticles-docs/support/azure/devops/issues-service-connection-task.md

 ## Common issues and solutions

 > [!NOTE]
 > For more common issues and solutions, see [Troubleshoot ARM service connections](/azure/devops/pipelines/release/azure-rm-endpoint).
+You can also explore [Service connection APIs](/rest/api/azure/devops/serviceendpoint/endpoints) to get, create, and update [Endpoints](/rest/api/azure/devops/serviceendpoint/endpoints).

 #### Unable to renew the client secret for a service connection created through the automatic method